sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-mde/abap-environment-create-cds-mde.md

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 10: ](Extract UI metadata)]
 At present, you only have minimal annotations.
-As you add more, your CDS entity will start to get cluttered.
+As you add more, your CDS view will start to get cluttered.
 So you should extract your UI annotations to a separate object, a **metadata extensions** object, as follows:

-1. First add the annotation **`@Metadata.allowExtensions: true`** to your CDS entity.
+1. First add the annotation **`@Metadata.allowExtensions: true`** to your CDS view.

 2. Then, click anywhere in the editor, then choose **Source Code > Extract Metadata Extension** from the context menu.

     !![step9a-extract-metadata](step9a-extract-metadata.png)

-3. Enter a name and description for your metadata extension object, clearly similar to your CDS entity name, and choose **Next**:
+3. Enter a name and description for your metadata extension object, clearly similar to your CDS view name, and choose **Next**:

-    - **`Z_TRAVEL_METADATA_XXX`**
+    - **`Z_MDE_TRAVEL_XXX`**
     - **`Metadata for Z_I_TRAVEL_R_XXX`**

 4. Accept the transport request, choose **Next**, select all elements, then choose **Finish**.